encode/django-rest-framework/docs/api-guide/fields.md

 ### `help_text`

 A text string that may be used as a description of the field in HTML form fields or other descriptive elements.

+### `initial`

+A value that should be used for pre-populating the value of HTML form fields.

+### `style`

+A dictionary of key-value pairs that can be used to control how renderers should render the field.
+The API for this should still be considered experimental, and will be formalized with the 3.1 release.

+Two options are currently used in HTML form generation, `'input_type'` and `'base_template'`.

+    # Use <input type="password"> for the input.
+    password = serializers.CharField(
+        style={'input_type': 'password'}
+    )

+    # Use a radio input instead of a select input.
+    color_channel = serializers.ChoiceField(
+        choices=['red', 'green', 'blue']
+        style = {'base_template': 'radio.html'}
+    }

+**Note**: The `style` argument replaces the old-style version 2.x `widget` keyword argument.
+Because REST framework 3 now uses templated HTML form generation, the `widget` option that was used to support Django built-in widgets can no longer be supported.
+Version 3.1 is planned to include public API support for customizing HTML form generation.

 ---